mozman/ezdxf/docs/source/drawing/drawing.rst

         :class:`Drawing` filename, if loaded by :func:`ezdxf.readfile` else ``None``.

+    .. attribute:: rootdict

+        Reference to the root dictionary of the OBJECTS section.

     .. attribute:: header

         Reference to the :class:`~ezdxf.sections.header.HeaderSection`, get/set drawing settings as header variables.